Nitikgiri/nitik-demo/README.md

 # nitik-demo
-this a demo for git &amp; github
+this a demo for git &amp; github.